jacobjohnston/neverwinterguide/03 - Locations of Neverwinter.md

 ### The Cloak Tower

-The Cloak Tower was a wizard tower that served as a meeting place and citadel to the Many-Starred Cloak order of wizards.
-However, currently, it is occupied by the Many-Arrows tribe of orcs.
+The Cloak Tower is a wizard tower that served as a meeting place and citadel to the Many-Starred Cloak order of wizards.
+The tower suffered a prolonged occupation by orcs, but has recently returned to the custody of the Order of the Many-Starred Cloaks.

 #### Vanishing Fortifications